Morgan Ferrier

-Morgan James Ferrier (born 15 November 1994) is a professional footballer who plays for AEL Limassol as a winger or a forward.
+Morgan James Ferrier (born 15 November 1994) is a professional footballer who plays as a winger or a forward for Incheon United.
 Born in England, he represents the Guyana national team.

 Club career

 Born in Plaistow, Newham, Ferrier played youth football with Arsenal, Watford and Nottingham Forest.
 In January 2013 he was sent out to Southern League Premier Division side Kettering Town on a three-month loan.
 After leaving Nottingham Forest he briefly went on trial with Bolton Wanderers.

 He played briefly for Cray Wanderers in the Isthmian League Premier Division in 2013–14.
 He then joined Crystal Palace, and spent time with Bishop's Stortford and Hemel Hempstead Town before signing for Boreham Wood in August 2016.
 He was put up for sale in May 2017, and spent time with Dagenham & Redbridge before returning to Boreham Wood in February 2018.
 Boreham Wood later accused Ferrier's agent of "bullying".

 He signed for Walsall in August 2018.

 He moved to Tranmere Rovers on 1 August 2019 for an undisclosed transfer fee.
 In August 2019 he suffered a knee ligament injury and would be on the sidelines for 8 weeks.

 On 11 February 2021, Ferrier joined Israeli Premier League side Maccabi Petah Tikva for an undisclosed fee.

 On 24 June 2021 he signed for Ironi Kiryat Shmona.

 In August 2022, Ferrier announced on his Instagram account that he had joined Thai League 1 side Nakhon Ratchasima.

 On 13 August 2023, Ferrier joined UAE First Division League side Al Urooba.

 On 22 January 2024, Ferrier returned to Israel to sign for Hapoel Acre.
 Later that day, he scored twice on his debut during a 2–2 draw with Hapoel Umm al-Fahm.

 In July 2024, Ferrier joined newly-promoted Cypriot First Division side Omonia Aradippou.

 In June 2025, Ferrier joined Cypriot First Division side AEL Limassol.
+On 29 January 2026, he left the club by mutual consent.
+The following week, he joined K League 1 side Incheon United.